GenericMappingTools/gmt/doc/rst/source/tutorial/session-4.rst

    :width: 400 px
    :align: center

-   Result of GMT Tutorial example 19
+   Result of GMT Tutorial example 19. **Note**: We again specify the pixel-registered version when extracting a subset first.

 This plot is pretty crude since we selected 50 dpi but it is fast to render and allows us to try alternate values for vantage point